 Three basic principles of ethics are particularly relevant to the protection of human subjects in research.
-They are:

 1. Respect for Persons: recognition of the personal dignity and autonomy of individuals and special protection of those persons with diminished autonomy;